CybercentreCanada/assemblyline4_docs/docs/administration/user_management.md

 To set or change usage quotas:

-1. Go to the *Quotas* section.
+1. Go to the relevant quota setting in the *Options* section.
 2. Input the new quota values as per your requirements.

 #### Updating User Password

 To change a user's password:

-1. In the *Password* section, click on the **Change Password** button.
+1. In the *Security* section, click on the **Change Password** button.
 2. Follow the prompts to enter and confirm the new password.

 ### Removing a User

 To permanently remove a user account from the system:

-1. Navigate to the in-detail user page.
+1. Select the *Remove* action located above the avatar in the user's detail page
-2. From the options, select the **Remove** action.
+2. Confirm the removal when prompted.

-3. Confirm the removal when prompted.
+To apply any changes to the user account, you'll need to select the **Save changes** button located at the bottom of the window.

 By following the detailed steps outlined in this guide, you can effectively manage user accounts within Assemblyline to ensure a secure and streamlined operation.